‘My Favourite Hotel’ review – Protea Hotel Entebbe, Uganda

-Today, our ‘My Favourite Hotel’ review is from Entebbe in Uganda.
+Today, our ‘My Favourite Hotel’ review is the Protea Hotel Entebbe in Uganda.

 We are currently running this reader-written feature to provide some positivity and inspiration to Head for Points.
 You can find all of the ‘My Favourite Hotel’ reviews so far by clicking here.
 This was scheduled to be the last one in the series, but a good response from readers means that we have commissioned another batch.
 There will be a short gap whilst we start to edit them but we hope to have them running from the end of this week.